Create and Activate Variant Configurations

 For a list of actions that you can perform from the control variables table, see Edit Control Variables in Variant Configuration.

-To export the control variables to the global workspace of the model, click the Export control variables to global workspace(s) button .
+To export the control variables to the base workspace or data dictionary used by the model, click the Export control variables to global workspace(s) button .

 You can use the Description section to provide an optional description for the configuration.